alkismavridis/Sikla/README.md

 TO UNINSTALL ON LINUX

 1. Go to /usr/games/Sikla from nautilus or terminal.
-2. Excecute the uninstall file with a double-clisk or by typing ./uninstall in terminal.
+2. Excecute the uninstall file with a double-click or by typing

+./uninstall

+in terminal.